Ukraine to civilians: Leave liberated areas before winter

 “The terrorist state needs to see that they do not stand a chance,” he told NATO’s 68th Parliamentary Assembly meeting in Madrid in a video address.

-A Russian missile strike in the northeast Kharkiv region on Sunday night killed one person and wounded two, according to Kharkiv's governor, as it hit a residential building in the village of Shevchenkove.
+A Russian missile strike in the northeast Kharkiv region on Sunday night killed one person and wounded two as it hit a residential building in the village of Shevchenkove, according to the region's governor.

 In the eastern Donetsk region, which Moscow partially controls, Russian forces shelled 14 towns and villages, the region’s Ukrainian governor said.

 Heavy fighting was taking place near the Ukrainian-held city of Bakhmut, where a school was damaged.
-In Makiivka, which is under Russian control, an oil depot was hit and caught fire, local Moscow-installed authorities said.
+In Makiivka, which is under Russian control, an oil depot was hit and caught fire.

 Russian-installed authorities said more than 105,000 people in the province’s capital, Donetsk, were left without electricity on Monday after Ukrainian shelling damaged power lines.
 One person was killed, officials said, and 59 miners were trapped underground after power was cut to four coal mines.